A Pokémon And Post Malone Concert Is--Wait, Why Are You Laughing?

 The Venn diagram of Pokémon fans and Post Malone fans might be a bit closer to a circle than one might think.
 The 25-year-old rapper is only months older than the Pokémon franchise itself, so it stands to reason he might have spent his formative years catching ‘em all.

-Fans will be able to view the concert live on Pokémon’s official Twitch and YouTube channels at 7 p.m.
-Eastern time on Saturday February 27th.
+Fans will be able to view the concert live on Pokémon’s official Twitch and YouTube channels at 11 a.m.
+AEDT on Sunday, February 28.
 No word yet on if Pokémon plans to add face tattoos to Pokémon Sword/Shield.